- This event has passed.

 Pumpkins by Torchlight 2025

-On two spooky Saturday evenings – October 18th and 25th – the Rougham Pumpkin Patch will stay open from 5:30pm to 9.30pm for a fabulous pumpkin festival at night, including a silent disco.
+On two spooky Saturday evenings the Rougham Pumpkin Patch will be open from 6pm to 9pm for a fabulous pumpkin festival at night, including a silent disco.

 Bring your torches, wear your wellies and enjoy the fun!